-Students will learn a hands-on approach to the fundamental media, techniques, and concepts of making art.
-A variety of materials and projects will encourage creative problem solving.
+3-0-3 This course provides students with an appreciation of how various artistic elements combine to produce theatrical materials and projects will encourage creative problem solving.
 Drawing, design, painting, and sculptural techniques will be introduced, with an emphasis on exploration and individual creativity.
 Fall only.